Thambolo/Markdownizer/README.md

 ## Key features

-- Smart extraction (browser Readability vs agent trafilatura)
+- Smart extraction (browser extension vs agent trafilatura)
 - Auth‑aware capture (works with pages you can see in the browser)
 - Blocker detection (paywall/login/captcha detection, no bypass)
 - Code block preservation and language hints